deepaksood619/deepaksood619.github.io/docs/languages/others/web-assembly.md

 <https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6>

-## WebAssembly gives us access to a set of low level building blocksthat we can use to construct just about anything you can imagine
+WebAssembly gives us access to a set of low level building blocks that we can use to construct just about anything you can imagine

 WebAssembly is a new type of code that can be run in modern web browsers - it is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++ with a compilation target so that they can run on the web.
 It is also designed to run alongside JavaScript, allowing both to work together.